immcantation/shazam/docs/topics/collapseClones.md

 Value
 -------------------

-A modified `db` data.frame with clonal consensus sequences in the CLONAL_SEQUENCE column.
+A modified `db` with clonal consensus sequences added in the following columns:

++  `CLONAL_SEQUENCE`:  consensus input sequence for the clone.
++  `CLONAL_GERMLINE`:  consensus germline sequence for the clone.
+Generally, this will be unchanged from the data in `germlineColumn`, but may be truncated when the input sequence is truncaated due to inconsistencies in the lengths of the input sequences or `regionDefinition` limits.

 Details
 -------------------

-`collapseClones` identifies the consensus sequence of each clonal group and appends a column to the input `data.frame` containing the clonal consensus for each sequence.

 For sequences identified to be part of the same clone, this function defines an effective sequence that will be representative for all mutations in the clone.
 Each position in this consensus (or effective) sequence is created by a weighted sampling of each mutated base (and non "N", "." or "-" characters) from all the sequences in the clone.

-For example, in a clone with 5 sequences that have a C at position 1, and 5 sequences with a T at this same position, the consensus sequence will have a C 50%  and T 50% of the time it is called.
+For example, in a clone with 5 sequences that have a C at position 1, and 5 sequences with a T at this same position, the consensus sequence will have a C 50%

-The function returns an updated `db` that collpases all the sequences by clones defined in the `cloneColumn` column argument.
+and T 50% of the time it is called.

 Non-terminal branch mutations are defined as the set of mutations that occur on branches of the lineage tree that are not connected to a leaf.
 For computational efficiency, the set of non-terminal branch mutations is approximated as those that are shared between more than one sequence in a clone.
 In this case the terminal branch mutations are filtered out.

-This function can be parallelized if `db` contains thousands of sequences.
-Specify the number of cores available using the `nproc` parameter.